Developing Products for Rare Diseases & Conditions

 OOPD provides incentives for sponsors to develop products for rare diseases.
 The program has successfully enabled the development and marketing of over 600 drugs and biologic products for rare diseases since 1983.
 In contrast, fewer than 10 such products supported by industry came to market between 1973 and 1983.
 The Orphan Grants Program has been used to bring more than 60 products to marketing approval.
 The Humanitarian Use Device Program has been the first step in approval of 70 Humanitarian Device Exemption approvals.

-The Orphan Drug Designation program provides orphan status to drugs and biologics which are defined as those intended for the safe and effective treatment, diagnosis or prevention of rare diseases/disorders that affect fewer than 200,000 people in the U.S., or that affect more than 200,000 persons but are not expected to recover the costs of developing and marketing a treatment drug.
+The Orphan Drug Designation program provides orphan status to drugs and biologics which are defined as those intended for the treatment, prevention or diagnosis of a rare disease or condition, which is one that affects less than 200,000 persons in the US or meets cost recovery provisions of the act.

 The Rare Pediatric Disease Priority Review Voucher Program says that a sponsor who receives an approval for a drug or biologic for a "rare pediatric disease" may qualify for a voucher that can be redeemed to receive a priority review of a subsequent marketing application for a different product.

 The Humanitarian Use Device (HUD) program designates medical devices that are intended to benefit patients in the treatment or diagnosis of a disease or condition that affects or is manifested in not more than 8,000 individuals in the United States per year as eligible for Humanitarian Device Exemption.